Havenswood Learning

 Community

-Welcome to the future - and to Havenswood Learning Community - a warm, inclusive education and support facility designed for neurodivergent children and situated within the community village.
+Welcome to the future - and to Havenswood Learning Community - a warm, inclusive education support facility designed for neurodivergent children situated within our community village.
 Here, learners who are struggling with the school environment can take time out to access specialist help and support.
-We’ll offer calm, nurturing environments where every child feels safe, supported, and ready to learn.
+We’ll offer calm, nurturing spaces where every child feels safe, supported, and ready to learn.

 A bright, spacious communal room with large windows, multiple seating areas including blue sofas, dining tables with chairs, individual study cubicles with green and wood accents, and a cozy tent with a bean bag chair in a corner.
 The room has a modern, minimalistic design with light wood flooring and ceiling with cloud-shaped lighting fixtures.